SergiioDev/SergiioDev/README.md

   - Android

 ## How I deploy my apps
- I use docker to deploy my apps 🐳
+ I use docker and AWS to deploy my apps 🐳